 L 2.2", W 0.22 oz.
 Likely most of these light and inexpensive plastic (celluloid?) pieces have detiorated or long since been discarded.
 This is hard to date - I would guess 1935-1950 but it could be more recent.
 I have more or less excluded older pieces from this web album of rarities because old pieces are often unique.
 There is some damage on the two bellies, probably just from lying on a surface for many years.
 This may be the only example of this piece left in the world.

 Enamel on goldtone.
 The larger pieces are 3.1 inches long, the smaller 1.4 inches.
-Surprisingly, these are the only examples of this design that I have seen, at least for the last ten years.
-They are very likely vintage.
+Since photographing these I have purchased a blue example and seen another yellow one.
+That is all in ten plus years.
+The small one on the right is also very rare.
+All are very likely vintage.
 For one, few of the new pieces coming out of Asia use much enamel.
-Also I bought the green one around 2001, before the renewed market for owl pendants.
+Also I bought the yellow one around 2001, before the renewed market for owl pendants.

 L 3.7“, W 2.42 oz.
 Goldtone with plastic eyes and three rows of glass "feathers" (6-7-5).
 This has far more feathers than similar pieces.
 It has the heft of a vintage piece, nor have I seen another one since I bought this one around 2002.